jovanidesouza/jovanidesouza/README.md

 My name is Jovani de Souza.

 I have a BSc degree in Computer Science at Federal University of Fronteira Sul (UFFS).

-I currently work as Software Analyst, with DevOps and QA/QC.
+I currently work as a DevOps analyst with SCM, QA/QC and SDLC.

 I have interest in DevOps Culture, Software Development, Project Management and IoT.